dnesteryuk/site_prism.vcr/README.md

 @products_page.car_details_link.click_and_apply_vcr
 ```

-This code applies VCR cassettes which were specified while describing a SitePrism element.
+This code applies VCR cassettes which were specified while defining a SitePrism element.
 But, there is also possibility to override them:

 ```ruby
 @products_page.car_details_link.click_and_apply_vcr do